-Tell your vaccine provider if the person getting the vaccine has had an allergic reaction after a previous dose of Hib vaccine, or has any severe, life-threatening allergies.
+- Has had an allergic reaction after a previous dose of Hib vaccine, or has any severe, life-threatening allergies

-In some cases, your health care provider may decide to postpone Hib vaccination to a future visit.
+In some cases, your health care provider may decide to postpone Hib vaccination until a future visit.

 People with minor illnesses, such as a cold, may be vaccinated.
 People who are moderately or severely ill should usually wait until they recover before getting Hib vaccine.